 EBI’s Promising Solution

-The therapeutics developed by EBI target the immune response directly and thereby present a promising and novel solution for the fast and effective treatment of SIRS.
+The therapeutics developed by EBI target the vascular permeability directly and thereby present a promising and novel solution for the fast and effective treatment of fluid overload.
 In addition to directly addressing the cause of disease, EBI’s solution attenuates the immune response and promotes tissue repair, and thus is a first-in-class drug addressing tissue damage and promoting repair.